 Since the first idea of using computers to translate natural language, which was proposed in the 1940s, translation technology has made major improvements.
 Still, even today software can only translate individual words or rather simple sentences correctly.

 The results of pure machine translation contain many errors and are often more amusing than useful.
-A pure machine translation can only be used or understood with the correction of the professional translator.
-Certainly, machine translation can be a solution for a mass production perspective as a result of technological development and the global world’s demands of knowledge transfer from one language to the other.
+A pure machine translation can only be used or understood with the correction of a professional translator.
+Certainly, machine translation can be a solution for a mass production perspective as a result of technological development and the global world’s demands for knowledge transfer from one language to the other.